dadoonet/legacy-search/README.markdown

 This is a demo project to show how to add elasticsearch to a legacy SQL project.

-This branch uses bulk mode to insert data.
+This branch modifies default mapping for elasticsearch documents and will provide search by prefix feature.

 Installation
 ------------

-You need to have completed [branch 01-direct](https://github.com/dadoonet/legacy-search/tree/01-direct)
+You need to have completed [branch 02-bulk](https://github.com/dadoonet/legacy-search/tree/02-bulk)

 Run it!
 -------